-I've spent the last three weeks generating AI videos instead of going outside.
-I have created approximately 400 clips across seven tools.
-Some of them look like the future.
+This is the real state of AI video in mid-2026.
+The tools are powerful enough to produce usable work — but only if you know which tool to use for which shot, how to prompt around their weaknesses, and when to give up and try a different approach.
+I have now spent three weeks generating approximately 400 clips across seven tools.
+Some look like the future.
 Some look like a fever dream.
 One generated a cat with seven legs walking through a library, which I kept.

-Here's the honest state of AI video in June 2026: we can now generate clips that don't immediately scream "AI," but nobody has solved temporal consistency.
+Here is where things stand: we can now generate clips that do not immediately scream "AI," but nobody has solved temporal consistency.
 Things still morph.
 Hands still become spoons.
 Backgrounds still rearrange themselves between frames.
-The gap between "impressive demo" and "usable in a real project" is where most of these tools live, and it's narrowing fast.
+The gap between "impressive demo" and "usable in a real project" is where most of these tools live , and it is narrowing fast.

 Quick Verdict